dcaliskan777/Election-analysis/README.md

 #### 3. County which had the largest number of votes

-In order to determine the county which had the highest number of votes we a variable before starting the main for loop, named largest_count and we assigned 0 for it initially.
+In order to determine the county which had the highest number of votes we define a variable before starting the main for loop, named largest_count and we assigned 0 for it initially.
 And then in the for loop of counties we compare it with the votes, if votes is larger than largest_count then votes is assigned to largest_count.
-This comparison provids to determine also corresponding county name and percentage of votes.
+This comparison provides to determine also corresponding county name and percentage of votes.
 This is being done by the following part of the script:

         if votes > largest_count:
             largest_count = votes
             largest_county = county_name
-            largest_percentage = vote_percentag
+            largest_percentage = vote_percentage

  The following codes are for printing and saving, the result of the county which had the highest number of votes.